Death and state funeral of Mustafa Kemal Atatürk: Health and death

 During 1937, indications of Atatürk's worsening health started to appear.
 In 1938, while he was on a trip to Yalova, he suffered from a serious illness.
 After a short period of treatment in Yalova, an apparent improvement in his health was observed, but his condition again worsened following his journeys first to Ankara, and then to Mersin and Adana.
 Upon his return to Ankara in May, he was recommended to go to İstanbul for treatment, where he was diagnosed with cirrhosis of the liver.

 During his stay in İstanbul, he made an effort to keep up with his regular lifestyle for a while, heading the Council of Ministers meeting, working on the Hatay issue, and hosting King Carol II of Romania during his visit in June.
 He stayed on board his newly arrived yacht, Savarona, until the end of July, after which his health again worsened and then he moved to a room arranged for him at the Dolmabahçe Palace.

-Atatürk's death certificate, signed by nine medical professors, officially declared that the founder and president of the Turkish Republic had died at 09:05 local time on November 10, 1938, in the state residence of Dolmabahçe Palace in Istanbul from his long-lasting illness.
+Atatürk's death certificate, signed by nine medical professors, officially declared he had died at 09:05 local time on 10 November 1938, in the state residence of Dolmabahçe Palace in Istanbul from his long-lasting illness.

 Services

 Preparations started for the state funeral of Atatürk organized by the leading officials.
 However, no decision was made yet for the final resting place.
-The next day on November 11, the parliament in Ankara convened and elected İsmet İnönü as the new president.
+The next day on 11 November, the parliament in Ankara convened and elected İsmet İnönü as the new president.